lenseswaenen/lenseswaenen.github.io/_posts/2021-04-27-matrix_logarithm.md

 background: '/img/bg-index.png'
 ---

-# A love letter: The matrix logarithm of an orthogonal matrix

 This post is a tribute to the fact that the matrix logarithm of a $3\times 3$ rotational matrix is

 $$